Expedition & wild camping training

 • Physical assessment

-• What to pack for Kyrgyzstan
+• What to pack for Mt Kenya, Mt Toubkal

 • How to move on steep ground

-• Six hour plus steep ground hike
+• Six hours plus steep ground hike

-What Is included
+DArtmoor: What Is included

 • Camp fees